Commensurating actions for groups of piecewise continuous transformations: Introduction

-I owe to Nicol\'as Matte Bon the remark that the absence of infinite Property FW groups in $\IET$ (and in the piecewise affine group), established here, discards the most natural candidates for such groups.
-Note that such a group would even have no homomorphism with infinite image in a piecewise projective group: indeed, in the piecewise projective group, any subgroup with Property FW and not virtually metabelian virtually admits a homomorphism with Zariski-dense image into $\PSL_2(\R)$ and hence has a nonabelian free subgroup (see Corollary \ref{psl2pro}).
+\begin{rem}I owe to Nicol\'as Matte Bon the remark that the absence of infinite Property FW groups in $\IET$ (and in the piecewise affine group), established here, discards some tempting candidates for infinite finitely generated amenable groups with Property~FW.
+Indeed, every amenable group with Property FW has no homomorphism with infinite image into the piecewise projective group, by Corollary~\ref{cor_fwpcpj}. \end{rem}